stephenh67/python-resources-2019/README.md

 ### IDEs

 * [_PyCharm Community Edition_](https://www.jetbrains.com/pycharm/) A great free IDE, has most of the features you'll want.
-After solving a few challange problems you can get a free 3 month Educational License (renewable) for the Professional Version from [_Stepik_](https://stepik.org/) that is valid for the entire JetBrains suite.
+After solving a few challenge problems you can get a free 3 month Educational License (renewable) for the Professional Version from [_Stepik_](https://stepik.org/) that is valid for the entire JetBrains suite.

 * [_Anaconda_](https://www.anaconda.com) "The open-source Anaconda Distribution is the easiest way to perform Python/R